- 31 min ago Lady Gaga In Bold And Vivid Make-up Look Sets The Instagram On Fire

 1. Improve digestion

 Containing large amounts of dietary fibre, tomatillos are exceptionally good for your digestive health.
-Regular consumption of tomatillos aids in adding bulk to the foods, thereby speeding up the process of digestion and easing the movement of food through the digestive tract .
-They also help eliminate constipation, gas, bloating and even help prevent gastric ulcers.
+Tomatillos add bulk to foods, thereby speeding up the process of digestion and easing the movement of food through the digestive tract .
+They also help alleviate constipation, gas, bloating and even help prevent gastric ulcers.

 2. Boost immune system

-Packed with vitamin C, tomatillos are beneficial for improving your immune system.
-The vitamin content help stimulate the production of white blood cells - the defence system of your body.
+Packed with vitamin C, tomatillos are beneficial for improving your immune system .
+This helps stimulate the production of white blood cells - the defence system of your body.
 This, in turn, helps fight off pathogens and external pollutants which cause diseases .

 3. Prevents cancer

-According to a study conducted on exploring the antioxidant properties of tomatillos, it was revealed that tomatillos contain unique antioxidant phytochemicals called withanolides that can help prevent the onset of cancer.
+According to a study conducted on exploring the antioxidant properties of tomatillos, tomatillos contain unique phytochemicals called withanolides that can help prevent the onset of cancer.
 The antioxidants work by warding off the free radicals, thereby protecting the healthy cells from being destroyed .

 4. Improve eyesight

-Tomatillos contain beta-carotene, which plays a central role in improving your vision.
-Regular consumption of tomatillos helps prevent macular degeneration, cataracts and other age-related conditions that can affect your vision .
+Tomatillos contain beta-carotene, which plays a central role in improving vision.
+Regular consumption of tomatillos can help prevent macular degeneration, cataracts and other age-related conditions that can affect your vision .

 5. Aid weight loss

-High in nutrition and low in calories, the tomato look-alikes make you feel full due to the high content of fibre in it.
-So, if you are looking forward to losing some weight, tomatillos are the right choice .
+High in nutrient-density and low in calorie-density, the tomato look-alikes make you feel full due to the high content of fibre in it.
+So, if you are looking forward to losing some weight, tomatillos are the right addition to your eating plan .

 6. Treat cold

-As aforementioned, tomatillos have a good content of vitamin C in it which act as a protective layer for your body.
+As aforementioned, tomatillos have a high vitamin C content which means it can act as a protective layer for your body.
 By improving your immune system, tomatillo help protect you from fever, cold and flu and also prevent the onset of any infections.

-Apart from these, tomatillos are also known to help treat asthma, lower blood pressure, improve your heart health, treat ringworms and mumps, as well as help treat strep throat .
+Apart from these, tomatillos are also known to help treat asthma, improve heart health, treat ringworms and mumps, as well as help treat strep throat .